ArnaudBrousseau/arnaudbrousseau.com/content/notes/lightning-network-aha-moments.md

 </details>

-# Bonus: Significance of Taproot upgrade and Schnoor signatures
+# Bonus: Significance of Taproot upgrade and Schnorr signatures

 I've never connected Schnorr signatures with the Lightnint Network before.
 The relationship is that Schnorr signatures unlock Point Time-Locked Contracts